CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 ### REACT

 [**React**](https://reactjs.org/) is a JavaScript library for building user interfaces.
 Created by Facebook, Instagram, and the community.
 React is the V is View in the MVC architecture.
-React uses a compinent-based architecture to implemnt and manage the View of a web applciation.
+React uses a component-based architecture to implement and manage the View of a web application.

 React makes it (relatively) easy to start building an application by extending HTML so that the markup can describe not only the static webpage but also dynamic behavior.